EricssonResearch/dnt/getting_started/scenario_tsn_over_detnet/README.md

-# Scenario #2: R2DTWO TSN over DetNet
+# Scenario TSN over DetNet: R2DTWO TSN over DetNet

-__Important: this scenario assumes background knowledge of the basics from Scenario #1.
-Please take a look into Scenario #1 if you have not already.__ [Scenario #1](../scenario1/README.md)
+__Important: this scenario assumes background knowledge of the basics from Scenario TSN.
+Please take a look into Scenario TSN if you have not already.__ [Scenario TSN](../scenario_tsn/README.md)

 In the following, we will use R2DTWO as a DetNet router.
 The Layer2 traffic of `talker` and `listener` nodes will be encapsulated in MPLS DetNet pseudowires, then sent through a PREF (Packet Replication and Elimination Functions).